S 1 … keep at bay

 … didactic

-… The novel had a didactic tone, aiming to teach moral lessons.
+… The didactic novel taught moral lessons.

 … didactic